paulcosma/kubernetes-the-hard-way-bare-metal/docs/09-bootstrapping-kubernetes-workers-tls.md

 ```

 Create the `loopback` network configuration file:
 > !
-Skip this if you plan to use another network solution.
-(Calico, Weave)
+Skip this for now.
+We are going to use Calico instead
 ```
 cat <<EOF | sudo tee /etc/cni/net.d/99-loopback.conf
 {